ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 * Output is in reverse chronological order, i.e. newest commits on top.
 * Notice the label HEAD at the top, this indicates the commit that the current working directory is based on.

+> ## What is a commit hash?
+> A commit hash is a string that uniquely identifies a specific commit.
+They are
+> the really long list of numbers and letters that you can see in the output above after
+> the word `commit`.
+For example, `ae3255af37e82a98c57f16a057acd1ad5a15ff28` for the
+> last entry.
+>
+> Ocasionally, you will need to refer to a specific commit using the hash.
+Normally, you
+> can use just the first 5 or 6 elements of the hash (eg. for the hash above it will be
+> enough to use `ae3255a`) as it is very unlikely that there will be two commit hashes
+> with identical starting elements.
+>
+> Throughout this course, we will indicate that you need to use the hash with
+> `[commit-hash]`.
+On those occasions, replace the whole string (including the square
+> brackets!) by the hash id.
+For example, if you need to use `git show` (see example
+> below) with the above commit hash, you will run:
+>
+> ```shell
+> $ git show ae3255a
+> ```
+{: .callout}

 > ## Exercise: Recalling the changes for a commit
 >